 2023 NALF Annual Convention and Cattlemen’s Congress Limousin Activities • December 29 – January 4 • Oklahoma City, Okla.

 The National Limousin Sale is breeders’ opportunity to market the best of the best of Limousin and Lim-Flex® genetics.
-The 2019 National Limousin Sale will be a video sale and will be held January 13, beginning with a social hour at 4:00 p.m., followed by the sale at 5:00 p.m.
+The 2023 National Limousin Sale will be a video sale and will be held in conjunction with the Membership Banquet and Genetics on Ice Benefit Auction on January 2, the sale will begin at at 6:00 p.m.
 Contact American Cattle Services, MC Marketing Management, R&R Marketing, or Grassroots Genetics for more information.

 Board of Directors’ Election